OpenOmics/scribble/guides/Scenic+/General notes.md

 ## Updated notes as of 6/3/24:
 1. The newest version of scenic+ now uses python/3.11 which is not available on Biowulf yet.
-2. These documents are for the version that had been available back in 11/23 (now found in the github branch called "old")
-3. The version created to use this documentation did not work with all samples analyzed.
-Reason unknown.
-4. New versions of Ray do not allow more than 10 threads to be used simultaneously, does not like usage of lscratch, and can not have more than one job run in parallel.
+4. New versions of Ray do not allow more than 10 threads to be used simultaneously and does not like usage of lscratch.
 5. To use the current version of scenic+, access https://github.com/OpenOmics/dockerfiles/tree/main/scenicplus/1.0a1.

 ## Tool documentation comes from:
 - https://pycistopic.readthedocs.io/en/latest/index.html